Bra Failure Guide

 -

 Cup Collapse- Foam or fabric cups can lose shape through repeated compression, heat damage, or heavy wear.
+If you experience spilling out or gaping, consider trying a bigger cup size or a half size for a better fit.

 -

 Fabric Wear- Friction, perspiration, and detergent residue can cause pilling, tearing, or discoloration.
+Additionally, rough or poorly finished seams can contribute to discomfort and bra failure.

 How to Prevent Bra Failure